 History Of The Maine Coon

 Theories abound about the Maine Coon’s history.
 One legend suggests the Maine Coon’s origin came from a cross of the domestic cat with raccoons in the area.
 While Maine Coons may have resembled raccoons because of their large size and bushy tail, this cross is genetically impossible.
 The Maine Coon’s body type, tufted ears, and snowshoe paws encouraged some to guess that cats brought to the New World by early settlers interbred with wild Bobcats to create the Maine Coon.
 Modern science shows us that this isn’t genetically likely.
+Maine Coons are not hybrids.

 The Oriental Shorthair is a late Twentieth Century breed with genetic origins in the Siamese, one of the most distinctive breeds in the world.
 The Siamese influence is evident in their svelte bodies and elongated faces.
 Loyal companions, Oriental Shorthairs love to snuggle next to their people and miss you desperately when they’re left alone.
 Provide plenty of interactive toys to help them pass the time while you’re away.

 Like their Siamese forebears, Oriental Shorthairs don’t shed more heavily than other breeds.
-They may produce less of the protein, Fel d 1, that triggers symptoms in most people who suffer cat allergies.
+They may produce less of the protein, Fel d 1, that triggers symptoms in most people who suffer from cat allergies.
 If being around cats creates allergy symptoms for you or someone in your home, you may be able to coexist with an Oriental Shorthair cross safely.
 Ask for a trial period with your kitten to ensure you’ll be able to tolerate him in your home without compromising your health.
 You want to make sure your home can be his forever home.

 Maine Coon Oriental Shorthair Mix